 You look forward to comments, shares, and all sorts of social media interactions.
 That’s quite reasonable, isn’t it? – given that you’ve spent so much time and effort on it.

-How to Write a Blog Post Your Readers Will Love and Share!
+How To Write A Blog Post Your Readers Will Love & Share!

 But that doesn’t seem to happen.
 Why is that?
 Why are your blog posts avoided by readers, even though you write them with all your heart?